 The Master of Arts in Counseling prepares individuals in counseling related careers.
 The program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the Northwest Commission of Colleges and Universities (NWCCU).
 The program meets the State Board of Occupational Licenses’ criteria for licensure as a professional counselor.
 The school and addiction cognates are both accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-The Counselor Education and Supervision (CES) cognate of the Ed.D. in Curriculum and Instruction consists of three academic years, in addition to a terminal 60 credit masters degree in Counselor Education from a CACREP program or equivalent.
+The PhD in Counselor Education and Supervision (CES) consists of three academic years, in addition to a terminal 60 credit masters degree in Counselor Education from a CACREP program or equivalent.
 Our PhD program is CACREP accredited.